athGurnani/VisionAvoidance/README.md

 ## Goals:
 * Find a better name for this tool
 * First milestone: hesitation.
-Robot stops autonomous pathing until it's clear
+Robot stops autonomous pathing until it's clear; uses only java for simplicity
 * End goal: Path regen fully, based on obstacle velocity
 * PedroPathing support or dependency
 * Webcam + Limelight 3a support